Alonso de Estrada: First period in government

 In 1524 Governor and Captain General Cortés left Mexico City for Honduras.
 He left the government in charge of Estrada, Rodrigo de Albornoz and Alonso de Zuazo.
-Zuazo (or Suazo) held the additional office of Justicia Mayor.
+Zuazo (also spelt Suazo) held the additional office of Justicia-Mayor.
 The transfer of power occurred October 12, 1524.
 This triumvirate shared power with the ayuntamiento (city government).
 The ayuntamiento was composed of partisans of Cortés; Estrada and Albornoz were (or soon would be) his enemies.
 At one point Estrada issued orders to prevent the reentry of Cortés into Mexico City.

 The three men governed for about two and one-half months, until December 29, 1524.
 On that date, with the agreement of the ayuntamiento, two of them were replaced by Gonzalo de Salazar and Pedro Almíndez Chirino.
 Alonso de Zuazo remained.
 This was on Cortés's instructions, brought back from Coatzacoalcos by Salazar and Almíndez, in order to end disagreements between Albornoz and Estrada.
 The change was thought to have been brought about by the intrigues of Salazar.

 Second period in government

-Estrada returned to the government from February 17, 1525 to April 20, 1525.
+Estrada returned to the government from February 17, 1525, to April 20, 1525.
 It now contained five members — Salazar, Almíndez, Estrada, Albornoz and Zuazo.
 On the latter date, Salazar and Almíndez proclaimed that no one was to recognize the authority of Estrada and Albornoz, on pain of 100 lashes and confiscation of property.
 This proclamation was signed by Zuazo, Cervantes, de la Torre, Sotomayor, Rodrigo de Paz (a member of the ayuntamiento), and the clerk Pérez.
 Estrada and Albornoz left Mexico City for Medellín, but before they had traveled eight leagues, Almíndez sent armed men after them and took them prisoner.

 Third period in government

 In early 1526 a messenger (Martín de Orantes or Dorantes) from Cortés arrived in Mexico City.
 His instructions were to replace Gonzalo de Salazar and Pedro Almíndez Chirino in the governing triumvirate with Francisco de las Casas and Pedro de Alvarado.
 In the absence or incapacity of Las Casas and Alvarado, Estrada and Albornoz were named as replacements.
 Orantes entered the city in secret and made contact with members of the opposition.

 At daybreak on January 28, 1526, Orantes and other opponents of Salazar and Almíndez left the convent where they were staying, marched along the streets shouting "Viva Cortés", arrested Salazar, and succeeded in getting the ayuntamiento to execute the orders of Cortés.
 Estrada and Albornoz rejoined the government, because Las Casas and Alvarado were absent.
 Almíndez was arrested later in Tlaxcala, and brought back to Mexico City.
-Estrada and Albornoz governed from January 29, 1526 to June 24, 1526, or just short of six months.
+Estrada and Albornoz governed from January 29, 1526, to June 24, 1526, or just short of six months.
 Cortés returned and took up the government again (very briefly) on June 25, 1526.